Shazamed/ctf-writeups/greyctf-2022/misc/Logical-Computers.md

 In a neural network, each node in a layer will have the same number of weights as the number of nodes in the next layer.

-So, layer1 has a size of [1280, 160] and layer2 has a size of [1, 1280]
+So, layer1 has a size of [1280, 160] and layer2 has a size of [1, 1280].
+You can verify this by running ```print(model.layer1.weight.data.size())```

-Knowing this, we simply just obtained the weights from each layer in the trained model and matrix multiplied them together to get a matrix of size 160
+Knowing this, we simply just obtained the weights from each layer in the trained model and matrix multiplied them together to get a matrix of size 160 which may give an indication of the overall weights of each bit.

 ```python
 weights1 = model.layer1.weight.data